Ramification conjecture and Hirzebruch's property of line arrangements: More questions and observations

 We finish the discussion with one more conjecture.

 \begin{thm}{Conjecture} Let $\mathcal H$ be a complex hyperplane arrangement in $\CC^m$ .
 Then $\Ram_{\mathcal H} \CC^m$ is $\CAT[0]$ if and only if the following condition holds.

-Let $\ell$ be any complex hyperline\footnote{i.e., an affine subspace of complex codimension 2} that belongs to more than one complex hyperplane of $\mathcal H$.
+Let $\ell$ be any complex hyperline\footnote{that is, an affine subspace of complex codimension 2} that belongs to more than one complex hyperplane of $\mathcal H$.
 Then for any complex hyperplane $h\subset \CC^m$ containing $\ell$ there is a hyperplane $h'\in \mathcal H$ containing $\ell$ such that the angle between $h'$ and $h$ is at most $\frac{\pi}{4}$. \end{thm}

 Note that all complex reflection hyperplane arrangements satisfy the conditions of this conjecture.
 The two-dimensional version of this conjecture is Corollary \ref{linesinC2}, and the ``only if'' part follows from this corollary.
-If this conjecture holds then, using the orbi-space Hadamard--Cartan theorem \ref{orbianalog} and Allcock's lemma \ref{lem:allcock} in the same way as in the proof of Theorem \ref{thm:main}, one shows that the inclusion $(\Ram_{\mathcal H}\CC^m)^\circ\hookrightarrow(\Ram_{\mathcal H}\CC^m)$ is a homotopy equivalence.
+If this conjecture holds then, using the orbi-space version of Cartan--Hadamard theorem \ref{orbianalog} and Allcock's lemma \ref{lem:allcock} in the same way as in the proof of Theorem \ref{thm:main}, one shows that the inclusion $(\Ram_{\mathcal H}\CC^m)^\circ\hookrightarrow(\Ram_{\mathcal H}\CC^m)$ is a homotopy equivalence.
 Hence this conjecture gives and alternative geometric approach to Bessis's result \cite{bessis} on asphericity of complements to complex reflection arrangements.